abazramin/abazramin/README.md

 - 👯 I’m looking to collaborate on Creating front-end projects
 - 🤔 I’m looking for help with Everything related to the web domain
 - 💬 Ask me about HTML,CSS,JavaScript
-- 📫 How to reach me: Linkedin
+- 📫 How to reach me: Linkedin.